heutelbeck/sapl-policy-engine/sapl-documentation/6_12_QueryRewriting.md

 ## Query Rewriting

 Many applications want to filter results at the database, not in memory.
 SAPL supports this with query rewriting: a policy attaches a query-rewriting obligation, and the SAPL integration for your database intercepts the query your application issues, applies the obligation, and sends the rewritten query to the driver.
 Your data-access code does not change.
-You enforce on the calling method as usual; the obligation does the rest.
+You enforce on the calling method as usual, and the obligation does the rest.

 Two backends are supported today: relational databases (SQL) and MongoDB.
 The obligation is identical across every SDK that supports a backend, so the same policy works unchanged on every SAPL Policy Enforcement Point (PEP) for that backend.